Australian lungfish: Description

 Australian lungfish are olive-green to dull brown on the back, sides, tail, and fins, and pale yellow to orange on the underside.
 They have been described as having a reddish colouring on their sides which gets much brighter in the males during the breeding season.
 This colouration is the only obvious distinguishing sexual characteristic of the lungfish.
 They have stout elongated bodies and flattened heads with small eyes.
 The eyes have five types of photoreceptors; four types of cones and a rod.
 Some of these photoreceptors can reach 20–24 μm in diameter, possibly the largest in the animal kingdom.
 The mouth is small and in a subterminal position.
 The lungfish can grow to a length of about 150 cm, and a weight of 43 kg.
 It is commonly found to be about 100 cm and 20 kg on average.
 Both sexes follow similar growth patterns, although the females grow to a slightly larger size.
 They are covered in slime when taken from the water.

 The skeleton of the lungfish is partly bone and partly cartilage.
 The vertebrae are pure cartilage, while the ribs are hollow tubes filled with a cartilaginous substance.
 The body of the lungfish is covered with large, bony scales.
 Ten rows occur on each side, grading to small scales on the fins.
 The scales are each embedded in their own pockets, and overlap extensively, such that vulnerable areas of the body are covered by a thickness of at least four scales.
 Two unusually large and thick interlocking scales cover the back of the head where the bony skull is thin.
 Their cranial muscles (around the skull and jaw) follow similar patterns observed in other vertebrates, whereby the muscles tend to first develop from anterior to posterior, and from their region of origin toward insertion.
 They have powerful long paddle-shaped diphycercal tails.
-The pectoral fins are large, fleshy, and flipper-like.
-The pelvic fins are also fleshy and flipper-like and situated well back on the body.
+Unlike all other extant lungfish species, the pectoral fins and pelvic fins are large, fleshy, and flipper-like.
 The dorsal fin commences in the middle of the back and is confluent with the caudal and anal fins.